GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

             batch (List[List, List]): The batch data, where the first element of the tuple are the word idx and the second element are the target label.
-            pad_idx (int): The padding idx value to use, 0 by default. mask_value (int): The mask value to use, -100 by default.
+            pad_idx (int): The padding idx value to use, 0 by default. mask_value (int): The mask value to use for the masked target, -100 by default.

         Returns:
-            A list of the padded tensor sequence idx and the padded label tensor of the size of the longest sequence length.
+            Two Tuples.
+The first one being a list of the padded tensor sequence idx and the padded label tensor of the size of the longest sequence length.
+The second one being the masked target where the padded elements are using the value -100 to be ignored when calculating the metrics (such as accuracy) and a mask to be used for the computing of the F1 Score.

         """